ipfs/js-ipfs-unixfs/README.md

 In the second argument of the importer constructor you can specify the following options:

+* `wrap` (boolean, defaults to false): if true, a wrapping node will be created
+* `shardSplitThreshold` (positive integer, defaults to 1000): the number of directory entries above which we decide to use a sharding directory builder (instead of the default flat one)
 * `chunker` (string, defaults to `"fixed"`): the chunking strategy.
 Now only supports `"fixed"`
 * `chunkerOptions` (object, optional): the options for the chunker.
 Defaults to an object with the following properties:
   * `maxChunkSize` (positive integer, defaults to `262144`): the maximum chunk size for the `fixed` chunker.